Occupational Licensing Blunts Competition and Boosts Inequality - Slashdot

 [...]
 One way of telling that many licences are superfluous is the sheer variance in the law across states.
 About 1,100 occupations are regulated in at least one state, but fewer than 60 are regulated in all 50, according to a report from 2015 by Barack Obama's White House.
 Yet a handful of high-earning professions are regulated everywhere.
 In particular, licences are more common in legal and health-care occupations than in any other.

-Milton Friedman is right (Score:3, Interesting)
+Milton Friedman is right (Score:5, Interesting)

 A prospective: Milton Friedman's thoughts on Licensing [google.com].